 - Irene Camara Lantana

-The plant pictured below is a rainbow lantana.
-Lantanas love full sun even reflected sun from walls or concrete.
+The plant pictured below is rainbow lantana.
+Lantanas love full sun even reflected the sun from walls or concrete.
 They do like well-drained soil and thrive in beds or containers.

 You can buy lantana plants at Color Your World Nursery they will always have this plant from spring throughout the early fall months.
 The Lantana is also commonly called a Shrub Verbena.
 All Lantanas’ are tough, resilient plants that thrive in hot weather and bloom profusely from spring until frost.
 Ask for them at your local retail nursery.

 The “Dallas Red Lantana” pictured below is a good plant choice for flowering color all summer long.
 In the southwest, they will last until late October and sometimes into early November.

 Buy Lantana Plants at Guzman’s Greenhouse

 They are considered a perennial in the lower elevations of the southwest.
 There are numerous varieties of red, gold, purple, orange and even multi-colored.
 These plants do extremely well with a good drip system.
 Use these in rock gardens or Xeriscape landscapes.
 They will become drought tolerant once they are well established.
 Usually around the third year.
 Pictured below is the New Gold Lantana.

 These plants are easy and maintenance free.
 Once established they are drought-tolerant.
 The new old, rich orange, Dallas red and other bright-colored plants are perfect for summer color.
 Pictured below is the “Lantana Camara Radiation” Lantana.

 The plant will do dormant during the winter season in colder areas in the southwest.
 But will spring out when temperatures get consistently above 50 degrees f° at night time.

 The Hardy Miss Huff Lantana.
 4ft wide and tall provides great color during the summer.
 Pink, red and light yellow blooms.